top of page

 It's an interesting ingredient but there's not much in the recipe, I'm not sure what it's here for but it does contain decent amounts of calcium, iron, magnesium etc.

-When we compare this roll to the supermarket one, I'd actually go for the supermarket one, whilst it has 3% more carbs, I actually like the ingredients better and fits into many people's budgets so if you don't have a dog with a medical condition that requires novel proteins the Prime Pantry supermarket range might just fit the bill.
+When we compare this roll to the supermarket one, I'd actually go for the supermarket one (even if there was less animal protein), I prefer the ingredients better and fits into many people's budgets, so if you don't have a dog with a medical condition that requires novel proteins, the Prime Pantry supermarket range might just fit the bill but either or in my humble opinion is fine.

 Now, Prime100 does also have two different types of Chicken Rolls, let's have a quick look at those, let us start with SPD Chicken and Brown Rice, it's not a novel (aka unique) protein like Duck is but we can still have a gander at its ingredients.

-So our main ingredients in this formula are Chicken, brown rice & potato - that's a bit disappointing to me, but this is potentially a roll used for dogs who need limited ingredients, plain ingredients, etc. So again, if my dog doesn't have any special needs, I'm personally more interested in the Prime Pantry supermarket rolls ingredients.
+So our main ingredients in this formula are Chicken, tapioca, and rice.
+Although this roll is called Chicken and Brown rice, there is more tapioca in this recipe than rice - that's a bit disappointing to me, but this is potentially a roll used for dogs who need limited ingredients, plain ingredients, etc. So again, if my dog doesn't have any special needs, I'm personally more interested in the Prime Pantry supermarket rolls ingredients.

 Prime100's Chicken & Vegetables ingredients are: